Sulwhasoo Essential Balancing Emulsion

 Remember to be kind to bees :) They are important for many ecosystems and are endangered.

-Learn more about HoneyCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about HoneyCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.